student organization funding policies

 Since we sometimes need to have different policies for these two different funding sources, some of the policies in this document are labeled with SOFC or WCG, and if they are, they only apply to that funding source.

-Effective September 1, we will implement several changes to requirements organizations must meet to receive CSG funding.
+As of September 1, 2021, we have implemented several changes to requirements organizations must meet to receive CSG funding.

 If you charge dues of more than $50 per semester (or $100 per year)